ionic-team/stencil-site/src/docs/output-targets/docs-general.md

 Stencil will take care of documenting the Prop's name & type, [any configuration options]() and JSDoc tags for you.

-### CSS Example:
+### Styles

-Stencil will also document CSS variables when you specify them via jsdoc-style comments inside your css or scss files:
+Stencil will also document CSS variables when you specify them via JSDoc-style comments inside a component's css or scss files:

 ```css
  :root {